-Thousands of movies have been filmed in Britain, from huge blockbusters, to smaller films that you may not have heard of.
-Many of these film locations are located all over the country and make a great day out, so here at Parkdean Resorts we've handpicked some of the best ones.
+Thousands of movies have been filmed in Britain, from huge blockbusters to smaller films that you may not have heard of.
+Many of these filming locations are located all over the country and make a great day out, so here at Parkdean Resorts we've handpicked some of the best ones.

-If you’re a Harry Potter fan, then you'll recognise Alnwick Castle from the first two films.
-The grounds and courtyard of the castle were used for several iconic scenes at Hogwarts, such as Harry's first Quidditch lesson in Philosopher's Stone and the crash landing of the flying car in Chamber of Secrets
+If you’re a Harry Potter fan, then you'll recognise Alnwick Castle from the first two films of the franchise.
+The grounds and courtyard of the castle were used for several iconic scenes at Hogwarts, such as Harry's first Quidditch lesson in The Philosopher's Stone and the crash landing of the flying car in The Chamber of Secrets.

 Dating back 1000 years, Alnwick Castle is one of the largest inhabited castles in the UK.
 It's been home to the Percy family for the last 100 years, and the 12th Duke of Northumberland, Henry Percy, still lives there with his wife and children.

-Along with exploring the castle and grounds and seeing the exact spots where Harry Potter was filmed, there’s daily broomstick training, falconry, Draqon’s Quests and plenty of exhibitions to explore at Alnwick.Less than an hour away from Newcastle, the castle is full of interesting history and is a great day out, whatever your age.
+Along with exploring the castle and grounds and seeing the exact spots where Harry Potter was filmed, there is daily broomstick training, falconry displays, Draqon Quests and plenty of exhibitions to explore at Alnwick.Less than an hour away from Newcastle, the castle is full of interesting history and is a great day out, whatever your age.

 Video sourced from grimgenesis